bgrissin/K8S-Cassandra/cassandra-px/README.md

     -rwxrwxr-x 1  joeuser joeuser   06   Sep 22 10:45 stop-cassandra.sh
     drwxr-xr-x  5 joeuser joeuser  170   Oct  9 09:49 StorageClass

-You might notice that the directory and file structure differences comapred to the local lab.
-The StorageClass directy and files are additional configurations used for the installation of PX (px-spec.yaml) and the creation of persistent volumes and volume clais used by in the cassandra statefulset configurations.
+You might notice that the directory and file structure differs compared to the local lab structure.
+The StorageClass directory and files are additional configurations used for the installation of PX (px-spec.yaml) and the creation of persistent volumes and volume claims used by in the cassandra statefulset configurations in this lab.

     joeuser@cassandra1:~/K8S-Cassandra/cassandra-px$ ls -l StorageClass
     total 16